 When should Attack Simulation / Penetration Testing be performed?

 Penetration testing is an essential element in every Information Security Program and is part of our Virtual CISO as a Service offering.

-However, it is often performed without any strategic planning or instead of a comprehensive Information Security Assessment.
-It is crucial to execute a penetration test after the major efforts to build a company’s Information Security Program are already complete.
+However, penetration testing is often without any strategic planning or instead of a comprehensive Information Security Assessment.
+It is crucial to execute a penetration test after the significant efforts to build a company’s Information Security Program are completed.